- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 Is Indirect Access Really About Copyright Protection?

-Indirect access is presented as if it is copyright protected, but the way it is often treated by SAP, it is more accurately defined as an enlargement of copyright protection.
+Indirect access is presented as copyright protected, but the way it is often treated by SAP is more accurately defined as an enlargement of copyright protection.
 And it is a crucial question as to who is accepts SAP’s definition of indirect access.
 The judge in the UK court did accept SAP’s definition.
 If I were to take a poll of software vendors, and I have, in a way, taking an informal poll as I have spoken to so many about the topic, I can’t find other software vendors that accept SAP’s definition.
 And it goes beyond merely not being amenable to SAP’s definition of indirect access.

 Nearly all the vendors I have spoken to seem to think it is illogical.